- Course Number:

 - Special Fee:

-Course DescriptionOpportunity for continued improvement in safe, enjoyable skiing for students capable of beginning wedge christies.
-Includes skidded parallel turns of varying radii with control on intermediate and beginning beginning/advanced terrain.
+Course DescriptionCovers the continued improvement of safe, enjoyable skiing, utilizing the skill of wedge christies at an intermediate level.
+Includes skidded parallel turns of varying radii with control on beginning to intermediate terrain.
 Addresses variables of weather, snow conditions, and terrain.
-Recommended: Beginning Alpine class or equivalent.
+Prerequisites: PE 184D or equivalent or instructor permission.
+Audit available.

 intermediate and beginning advanced terrain at any ski area with confidence and control.
 A blended application of the four fundamental skills, pole use, active steering with both legs, varied turn shapes and rhythm will be taught and practiced.
 A goal will be to teach each student to make parallel turns using a pole touch for rhythm and timing during the 5-week class.
 Safety will be stressed and every effort will be made to develop an excitement about the lifetime sport of skiing in each student.